bermi/snapdir/docs/api/snapdir-b2-store.md

 ### snapdir-b2-store get-push-command

-Gets the command for pushing the contents of the staging directory Backblaze b2.
+Gets the command for syncing the contents of the staging directory to Backblaze b2.
 The staging directory is a temporary directory that is used sync the contents of a specific manifest to the b2 bucket.
 We rely on 'b2 sync' tool to do the actual push and integrity